-WindowsPrior to Release 98.1, you could not set this trace flag when running Perforce as a service; you could set this flag (on Windows only) when running p4d.exe a server process from the MS-DOS command line.As of Release 98.1, you can use the p4 set command to set P4DEBUG as a registry variable to "server=1" and thereby use this trace flag with Perforce installed as a service on Windows.Prior to Release 97.3, the server trace flag was unavailable on any server platform.
+Windows Prior to Release 98.1, you could not set this trace flag when running Perforce as a service; you could set this flag (on Windows only) when running p4d.exe a server process from the MS-DOS command line.

+As of Release 98.1, you can use the p4 set command to set P4DEBUG as a registry variable to "server=1" and thereby use this trace flag with Perforce installed as a service on Windows.

+Prior to Release 97.3, the server trace flag was unavailable on any server platform.

-The server trace flags and their meanings are as follows:
+The server trace flags and their meanings a re as follows: u acc mago and then micumings a i c as iono ws.

-Trace flag Meaning

-server=1 Logs server commands to the server log file.

-(Requires server at release 98.1 or higher)

-Trace flag Meaning server=2 In addition to data logged at level 1, logs server command completion.
+Trace flag Meaning server=1 Logs server commands to the server log file.
+(Requires server at release 98.1 or higher) server=2 In addition to data logged at level 1, logs server command completion.
 (Requires server at release 2001.1 or higher) server=3 In addition to data logged at level 2, adds basic information on server CPU time used.
 (Requires server at release 2001.2 or higher)